-Frontline National is currently seeking an Emergency Medicine Physicians for upcoming opportunities in Bethesda, Maryland.
-Please apply online or contact a recruiter at 513-528-7823 to learn more about these great opportunities!
+Frontline National is currently seeking an Emergency Medicine Physician for a part time opportunity in West Point, New York.
+Please apply online or contact a recruiter at 513-528-7823 to learn more about this great opportunity.

 Frontline National, LLC, founded in 2004, is a nationally-renowned staffing firm dedicated to identifying and placing superior candidates who possess the qualification, energy, and talent to match the high standards of client's expectations.
 Frontline National is an SBA certified 8(a), Women-Owned Small Business (WOSB) firm, headquartered in Cincinnati, Ohio.

 Frontline National is dedicated to providing superior customer service to our clients and candidates.
 We have a proven track record and marketplace expertise to successfully recruit and place professionals on a National scale.

 Frontline National is a proud participant in the Department of Defense Military Spouse Employment Partnership.
 By joining the Military Spouse Employment Partnership, Frontline National is becoming part of an even larger collective effort to support military spouse employment.

 Job Duties, including but not limited to:

 - Plan and initiate proper treatment within the contract physician defined privileges and the scope of practice of the facility.